Rigonkmalk/support_debug_archive/README.md

 - Debian : ```grep -Rni "timeout" /var/log/apache2/```

 ## Known Issues and solutions

-NOTE : The more poller you have, the longer the audit will take.
- - You can refer to the upper step 5 to increase the timeout value or the step 5 below to exclude the audit of your pollers and speed up the archive generation.

 - Hanging on "Generating, please wait 😁" ?
+1. Time the audit execution :
+- ```time /usr/share/centreon/www/include/Administration/parameters/debug/gorgone_audit.pl``` <br/>
+NOTE : The more pollers you have, the longer the audit will take.
+- Change the ```ProxyTimeout``` setting of apache in the configuration file to be greater than the "real" value returned by the previous command :
+  - Path for RHEL   : ```/etc/httpd/conf.d/10-centreon.conf```
+    - Restart apache
+      - ```systemctl restart httpd```
+  - Path for Debian : ```/etc/apache2/sites-available/centreon.conf```
+    - Restart apache
+      - ```systemctl restart apache2```

-1. Refresh the page and try again, this can happens right after installation.
+2. Refresh the page and try again, this can happen right after installation.
-2. If you still encounter the issue, please check if you have a timeout related to /usr/share/centreon/www/include/Administration/parameters/debug/audit.php :
+3. If you still encounter the issue, please check if you have a timeout related to /usr/share/centreon/www/include/Administration/parameters/debug/audit.php :
     - RHEL : ```grep -Rni "/parameters/debug/" /var/log/httpd/```
     - Debian : ```grep -Rni "/parameters/debug/" /var/log/apache2/```
-3. You can kill the hanging process :
+4. You can kill the hanging process :
      - ```ps -ef | grep gorgone_audit.pl | grep -v grep | awk '{print $2}' && (kill -TERM $!; sleep 1; kill -9 $!)```
-4. Refresh the page and try again.
+5. Refresh the page and try again.
-5. Still stuck ?
+6. Still stuck ?
    1. You can adapt the timeout value for the audit generation at line 35 of /usr/share/centreon/www/include/Administration/parameters/debug/functions.php :
    ```$audit_timeout       = "60"; // if you have a lot of poller you may ajust this value```
    2. Or bypass the audit generation :